UXSoc/ux-chill-website-2019/readme.md

 - [ ] ux and chill facebook and twitter card image
 - [ ] mobile
 - [ ] speaker images
+- [ ] register now buttons should redirect to eventbrite signup